Modular quantizations of Lie algebras of Cartan type $H$ via Drinfeld Twists

-Although, in principle, the possibility to quantize an arbitrary Lie bialgebra has been proved (\cite{EK1, EK2, EH, ES, G}, etc.), an explicit formulation of Hopf operations remains nontrivial.
-In particular, only a few kinds of twists were known with explicit expressions, see \cite{AJ, KL, KLS, VO, NR} and the references therein.
-In this research, we start with an explicit Drinfel'd twist due to \cite{AJ,CG} and in fact, this Drinfel'd twist is essentially a variation (see the proof in \cite{HW2}) of the Jordanian twist which first appeared, using different expression, in Coll-Gerstenhaber-Giaquinto's paper \cite{CGG}, and recently used extensively by Kulish et al (see \cite{KL, KLS}, etc.).
-Using this explicit Drinfel'd twist we obtain \textit{vertical basic} twists and \textit{horizontal basic} twists for the generalized Cartan type $H$ Lie algebras and the corresponding quantizations in characteristic $0$.
-These basic twists can afford many more Drinfel'd twists, likewise on type $S$.
-To study the modular case, what we discuss first involves the arithmetic property of quantizations, for working out their quantization integral forms.
-To this end, we have to work over the so-called {\it ``positive"} part subalgebra $\mathbf{H}^+$ of the generalized Cartan type $H$ Lie algebra.
-This is the crucial observation here.
-It is an infinite-dimensional simple Lie algebra defined over a field of characteristic $0$, while, over a field of characteristic $p$, it contains a maximal ideal $J_{\underline{1}}$ and the corresponding quotient is exactly the algebra $\mathbf{H}'(2n;\underline{1})$.
-Its derived subalgebra $\mathbf{H}(2n;\underline{1})=\mathbf{H}'(2n;\underline{1})^{(1)}$ is a Cartan type restricted simple modular Lie algebra of $H$ type.
-Secondly, in order to yield the {\it expected} finite-dimensional quantizations of the restricted universal enveloping algebra of the Hamiltonian algebra $\mathbf{H}(2n;\underline{1})$, we need to carry out the modular reduction process: {\it modulo $p$ reduction} and {\it modulo ``$p$-restrictedness" reduction}, during which we have to take the suitable {\it base changes}.
-These are the other two crucial technical points.
-Our work gets a new class of noncommutative and noncocommutative Hopf algebras of prime-power dimension in characteristic $p$, which is significant to recognize the Kaplansky's problem.
+Although, in principle, the possibility to quantize an arbitrary Lie bialgebra has been proved (\cite{EK1}, \cite{EK2}, \cite{ES}, \cite{EH}, and \cite{G}), it seems difficult to obtain explicit formulas for the Hopf algebra operations.
+In particular, only a few kinds of twists with explicit expressions for the Hopf algebra operations are known (see \cite{NR}, \cite{VO}, \cite{AJ}, \cite{KL}, \cite{KLS}, and the references therein).
+In this paper we start with an explicit Drinfel'd twist considered in \cite{AJ} and \cite{CG}.
+In fact, this Drinfel'd twist is essentially a variation of the Jordanian twist (see the proof in \cite{HW2}) which first (but in a different form) appeared in a paper by Coll, Gerstenhaber, and Giaquinto \cite{CGG}, and was also employed extensively by Kulish et al (see \cite{KL}, \cite{KLS}, etc.).
+By using such explicit Drinfel'd twists, we obtain vertical basic twists and horizontal basic twists for the Lie algebras of generalized Cartan type $H$ and the corresponding quantizations in characteristic $0$.
+As in types $W$ and $S$ one can obtain from these basic twists many other Drinfel'd twists.
+For the modular case we first have to find the integral forms of the quantizations for the Lie algebras of generalized Cartan type $H$.
+The crucial observation is that we have to work over the so-called ``positive" part subalgebra $\mathbf{H}^+$ of the Lie algebra $\mathbf{H}$ of generalized Cartan type $H$.
+It is an infinite-dimensional simple Lie algebra defined over a field of characteristic $0$, whereas over a field of characteristic $p$, it contains a maximal ideal $J_{\underline{1}}$ and the corresponding quotient is exactly the algebra $\mathbf{H}'(2n;\underline{1})$.
+Its derived subalgebra $\mathbf{H}(2n;\underline{1})=\mathbf{H}'(2n; \underline{1})^{(1)}$ is a restricted simple Lie algebra of Cartan type $H$.
+Secondly, in order to obtain the desired finite-dimensional quantizations of the restricted universal enveloping algebra of the Hamiltonian algebra $\mathbf{H}(2n;\underline{1})$, we need to carry out a modular reduction process: reduction modulo $p$ of an integral form of the universal enveloping algebra and another reduction to obtain deformations of the restricted universal enveloping algebra, and accordingly suitable base changes.
+These are the other two crucial technical points of this paper.
+As a result we obtain a new class of noncommutative and noncocommutative Hopf algebras whose dimension is a power of the characteristic of the ground field.